 Little St. Simons Island

 I had the privilege of being hosted at Little St. Simons Island, which is an eco-lodge set up on a private island.
-This pristine paradise, accessible only by boat, is perfect for nature lovers seeking peace and quiet.
-There are 11,000 acres to explore, as well as seven miles of wide, flat beach.
+This beautiful paradise, accessible only by boat, is perfect for nature lovers seeking peace and quiet.
+There are 11,000 acres of natural beauty to explore, as well as seven miles of wide, flat pristine beaches.
 All for the enjoyment of only 32 overnight guests per night.
+(Although day visitors are also allowed, their numbers are limited.)

 It is no surprise that The Lodge on Little St. Simons Island was voted the “Top Resort in the South” for three years running by Condé Nast Traveler.

-If you really want to pull your kids away from the distractions of every day life and have them connect with nature, this is the place to go.
+If you really want to pull your kids away from the distractions of everyday life and have them connect with nature, this is the perfect getaway.
 While there is WiFi, you won’t find any TVs.
 But that doesn’t mean you will be bored.
 Little St. Simons Island offers daily naturalist-led activities, included in your stay.
-You can track down armadillo, search for sand dollars on the beach, take a forest safari, or glide through the salt marsh on a kayak.
+You can track down armadillos, search for sand dollars on the beach, take a forest safari to spy abundant wildlife, or glide through the salt marsh on a kayak tour.

 Those that want to go out and explore on their own have miles of hiking and biking trails to get lost and spend the day without seeing another soul.
-The level of staff to guest seems impossible to manage, yet they manage to do so without exorbitant rates considering all that is included.
+The level of staff, especially those dedicated to environmental education, to guest seems impossible to manage, yet they manage to do so without exorbitant rates considering all that is included.

 And while the accommodations were originally a hunting lodge, with cabins and lodges added to accommodate guests in the late 20th century, the rooms have been made extremely comfortable.
 The little touches like a stocked fridge in the cabin and daily cookies for snacking take the Lodge at Little St. Simons Island to the next level in hospitality.

-Little St. Simons Island is perfect for a three-to-five night stay for nature lovers looking for comfort and refuge.
+Little St. Simons Island is the perfect place for a three-to-five night stay for nature lovers looking for comfort and refuge.
 Visit in the cooler months to avoid the humidity and mosquitos, and be prepared to see some wildlife on this nature preserve.
+The mild climate and fewer insects makes late fall a perfect time to visit.

 For more details, read my full review of Little St. Simons Island.

-While Sea Island is accessible via bridge from St. Simons Island, it is a private resort that is open only to hotel guests and members.
+While Sea Island is accessible via a bridge from St. Simons Island, it is a private resort that is open only to hotel guests and members seeking the island lifestyle off Georgia’s coast.
 Since 1928, Sea Island has been a destination for those seeking luxury and it is still on my bucket list.

-Jekyll Island, the southernmost of the Golden Isles, is my pick for families seeking a pure beach vacation.
-Here you will find gorgeous stretches of beach, with ocean front hotels, in a natural and peaceful setting.
+Jekyll Island, the southernmost of the Golden Isles, is my pick for families seeking sandy shores and a pure beach vacation.
+Here you will find gorgeous stretches of beach, with oceanfront hotels on the Atlantic coast, in a natural and peaceful setting.
 (See my guide to Jekyll Island beaches.)

 I was surprised to learn that only a few decades ago, the island didn’t have the best reputation, as it was mostly known for its campground and low-rent motels.
 Especially because it was purchased in 1886 to be a private retreat for some of the world’s wealthiest families from the Pulitzers to the Vanderbilts.

-Recent renovations and hotel development have returned the island to its former glory.
+Recent renovations and hotel development have returned the island to its former glory, making it a popular island for families.
 Yet it continues to limit development just 35 percent of available land area to preserve its wildlife and protect natural habitats, striking just the right balance in a beach destination.

-The island is home to 10 miles of beaches, including the famous Driftwood Beach.
+The island on Georgia’s coast is home to 10 miles of beaches, including the famous Driftwood Beach.
 There are also 20 miles of fairly flat and beautiful bike trails that circumnavigate the island.

 While there are some full-time residents on Jekyll Island, the homes are modest and the “town” centers are the historic district and the newer Beach Village.
 These provide enough variety of restaurants to make it through a week of dining out, but not so many that you are struggling to choose where to go.